edan-parker/edan-parker/README.md

 ### 😎 Hey, my name is Edan!
-- 📍 I'm currently living in Montreal, Québec in Canada 🥶
+- 📍 I'm currently living in Toronto, Ontario in Canada 🥶
-- 🔭 I’m currently working at [Wave Financial](https://www.waveapps.com/), building a mobile frontend in React Native
+- 🔭 I’m currently working at [Wave Financial](https://www.waveapps.com/), doing full stack development with React, GraphQL and Django
-- 🌱 I’m currently deepening my SQL knowledge by reading [SQLforDevs](https://sqlfordevs.com/)
 - 📫 You can reach me at parker.edan@gmail.com

 <!--